We help you turn your intriguing idea into a polished book, ready for publication.

 The primary service is, of course, writing your book.

-Other services may include refining and focusing your idea, editing your manuscript, writing your book proposal, helping you secure a literary agent, guiding you through the self-publishing process, and otherwise taking you from rough idea to finished book.
+Other services may include refining and focusing your idea, editing your manuscript, writing your book proposal, helping you secure a literary agent, and guiding you through the self-publishing process.

-Some book ghostwriters offer these services individually, while others bundle them into packages.
+Some ghostwriters offer these services individually, while others bundle them into packages.

 Yes, although the exact number cannot be determined because ghosts often work secretly.

-Many notable people, including Hillary Clinton, are known to have used professional ghostwriters.
-Other equally famous people won’t explicitly say they hired someone to write their books, but you can tell they did from the “with” or similar credit on the book cover, or by checking the acknowledgements.
+Many notable people, including Hillary Clinton, are known to have used ghostwriters.
+Other equally famous people won’t explicitly say they hired someone to ghostwrite their books.
+But you can sometimes tell they did from the “with” or similar credit on the book cover, or by checking the acknowledgments.

-In our case, CEOs, attorneys, artists, historians, and many other very interesting and accomplished people have hired us to create their books.
+In our case, CEOs, attorneys, artists, historians, and other very accomplished people have hired us to ghostwrite their books.

 With ghostwriting, we write your book for you.
-Sometimes we work from a blank page and sometimes from material you’ve already prepared.
-Depending on your needs, we may also flesh out the concept, develop the book’s structure, and do research to help fill out the content.
+Sometimes we start from a blank page, and sometimes from the material you've already prepared.
+Depending on your needs, we may also flesh out the concept, develop the book's structure, and do research to help fill out the content.